sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 version 1.4.60 = 2020-12-30

 * Feature: added option for third party integration for woocommerce grid
-* Feature: added integration for "advanced labels for woocommerce" plugin
+* Feature: added integration for &quot;advanced labels for woocommerce&quot; plugin
 * Feature: added view file button in assets manager
 * Feature: added svg icon option together with font icon for elementor panel widget box
 * Feature: added preview image on mouseover inside elementor panel widget box
-* Feature: added option for disabling "edit widget html" from widget settings
+* Feature: added option for disabling &quot;edit widget html&quot; from widget settings

 * Fix: fixed empty settings when there are gallery item setting only
-* Fix: added "no settings" heading in case that no attributes in the widget
+* Fix: added &quot;no settings&quot; heading in case that no attributes in the widget
 * Fix: fixed some php warnings for php 8.0